ironhack-labs/lab-react-training/README.md

   git push origin master
   ```

-- Create a Pull Request so that your TAs can review your work.
+- Create a Pull Request and submit your assignment.